-Asset quality pressures emanating amid limited seasoning of the loan book, given the high growth - So far, the company's asset quality indicators have remained under control with GNPAs of 0.4% and net NPAs (NNPAs) of 0.2% as on June 30, 2022 (0.3% and 0.2%, respectively, as on March 31, 2022), albeit on a less seasoned book.
+Asset quality pressures emanating amid limited seasoning of the loan book, given the high growth - So far, the company's asset quality indicators have remained under control with GNPAs of 0.5% and net NPAs (NNPAs) of 0.3% as on September 30, 2022 (0.3% and 0.2%, respectively, as on March 31, 2022), albeit on a less seasoned book (GNPA on a 1-year lagged basis stood at 0.6% as on September 30, 2022).
 The average tenure of the loans is 7-10 years, and the majority of the portfolio outstanding was originated in the last two years.
 ICRA notes that the adoption of the Reserve Bank of India's (RBI) new circular on NPA recognition, as per the new Income Recognition and Asset Classification (IRAC) norms from October 2022, along with portfolio seasoning might exert some pressure on the asset quality.
 Hence, the company's ability to grow while maintaining healthy asset quality indicators is yet to be established and would be a key rating monitorable, going forward.

-Delinquencies had increased in the softer buckets for the company in FY2022 because of muted collections in Q1 FY2022.
+The company's delinquencies in the softer buckets had increased in FY2022 because of muted collections in Q1 FY2022.
 This was due to the lockdown imposed in certain regions on account of the second wave of the Covid-19 pandemic.
-Further, while collections improved in Q1 FY2023 because of higher average prepayments/foreclosures, the inter-stage movement led to an increase in delinquencies in the harder buckets despite the focus on collecting overdues from the 90+ days past due (dpd) accounts.
+Further, while collections improved in H1 FY2023 because of higher average prepayments/foreclosures, the inter-stage movement led to an increase in delinquencies in the harder buckets despite the focus on collecting overdues from the 90+ days past due (dpd) accounts.
 Overall, fresh slippages are expected to increase over the medium term, given the marginal target borrower profile and the limited portfolio seasoning due to the rapid expansion in a short period of time.
 Nevertheless, AIHFPL operates at low LTVs (<40%) and has adequate credit underwriting processes.
 Its ability to maintain the underwriting standards, train the manpower and set up strong collection processes at the new branches would be critical for maintaining its credit profile.

-Modest, albeit improving, profitability indicators - AIHFPL's average yield on advances remained range-bound (23-25%) over the past two years while the borrowing cost remained high at 13.2% as on June 30, 2022.
-The net interest margin (NIM) looked optically stable at 11.5% in FY2022 compared to 11.3% in FY2021 because of the income from a direct assignment (DA) transaction executed in FY2022.
-Subsequently, the NIM moderated to 10.4% in Q1 FY2023.
-The operating expenses moderated to 8.8% in relation to the average managed assets (AMA) in Q1 FY2023 (8.5% in FY2022) from 11.0% in FY2021 because of the economies of scale, post the rapid geographical expansion witnessed in FY2021, though it remains high.
-ICRA notes that the company plans to expand its AUM across the new branches in existing geographies and as these branches reach breakeven (3-4 months), the operating costs are expected to moderate further.
-The increase in delinquencies led to a modest increase in the credit costs to 0.5% in FY2022 from 0.2% in FY2021.
-However, the improvement in collections in Q1 FY2023 led to the writeback of provisions, resulting in negative credit costs of -0.5% in Q1 FY2023.
+Modest, albeit improving, profitability indicators - AIHFPL's average yield on advances remained range-bound (24-26%) over the past two years while the borrowing cost remained high at 13.6% for H1 FY2023 (13.0% for FY2022).
+The net interest margin (NIM), however, remained stable at 11.5% in FY2022 compared to 11.3% in FY2021 because of the income from a direct assignment (DA) transaction executed in FY2022.
+Subsequently, the NIM moderated to 10.4% in H1 FY2023.
+Earlier, the rapid geographical expansion had increased the operating expenses to 11.0% in FY2021 from 8.3% in FY2020.
+With economies of scale, the operating expenses moderated to 8.5% in FY2022, though the same increased to 9.2% in H1 FY2023 with continued branch expansion in existing geographies.
+ICRA notes that the company plans to expand its AUM across the new branches in existing geographies and as these branches reach breakeven (3-4 months), the operating costs are expected to moderate, going forward.
+The increase in delinquencies led to a marginal increase in the credit costs to 0.5% in FY2022 from 0.2% in FY2021.
+However, the improvement in collections in H1 FY2023 led to the writeback of provisions, resulting in negative credit costs of -0.1% in H1 FY2023.